pavlik-dev/LegacyGPT/README.md

    - [node.js](https://nodejs.org/en/) (v14.18.0 or above)
    - [yarn](https://yarnpkg.com/) or [npm](https://www.npmjs.com/) (6.14.15 or above)

-2. Clone this [repository](https://github.com/ztjhz/BetterChatGPT) by running `git clone https://github.com/ztjhz/BetterChatGPT.git`
+2. Clone this [repository](https://github.com/pavlik-dev/LegacyGPT) by running `git clone https://github.com/pavlik-dev/LegacyGPT.git`
-3. Navigate into the directory by running `cd BetterChatGPT`
+3. Navigate into the directory by running `cd LegacyGPT`
 4. Run `yarn` or `npm install`, depending on whether you have yarn or npm installed.
 5. Launch the app by running `yarn dev` or `npm run dev`